bitmovin/bitmovin-player-react-native/README.md

 #### Custom CSS

-Customization of the default built-in Bitmovin Player UI is possible via providing custom styling CSS by only configuring `playerUiCss`, like:
+Customization of the default built-in Bitmovin Player UI is possible via providing custom styling CSS by only configuring `playerUiCss` as shown in the following example:

 ```ts
 const player = usePlayer({